Vitamin C Benefits for Skin (How It Works & How to Use)

-Anyone who pays any attention to skincare news or products has heard about the wonders of vitamin C for face application and supplementation.
+Anyone who pays attention to any skincare news or products has heard about the wonders of vitamin C for face application and supplementation.
 Vitamin C is hailed as one of the most protective nutrients for your skin.

 What Is Vitamin C?

 Vitamin C is also known as ascorbic acid.
 It is a naturally occurring nutrient that plays many roles in the human body.
-For instance, many believe that vitamin C is essential for proper immune function.
+For instance, many believe that vitamin C is essential for proper immune function[1].
+But vitamin C has benefits beyond immunity support.

 One of the most important general roles of vitamin C is as an antioxidant.
 An antioxidant helps defend the organs against free radical cell damage which can cause many issues and health complications.